-The London-based L-13 Light Industrial Workshop is one of the few outlets through which Jimmy’s work is available for purchase.
+Home of the London-based L-13 Light Industrial Workshop.
+While not actually run by either of them it is one of the few outlets through which Jimmy’s work is regularly available for purchase.

 Run by Mark Rolfe.
 Featuring an extensive discography as well as a couple of easter eggs hidden throughout the site. 🙂